szu-ai/uav-policy-transfer-drl/README.md

 ### 9.2 Welch t-Test Against Same-Protocol `e2` Baselines

+<p align="justify">This table reports statistical comparisons between the transferred policy and each same-protocol target-domain baseline.
+Negative values of <code>Δτ</code> and <code>ΔE</code> indicate that the transferred policy reduces execution time and energy consumption.
+The p-values show that the time and energy reductions are statistically significant for all listed comparisons, while the drift differences are not statistically significant under the reported tests.</p>

 | Compared baseline | Δτ (s) | pτ | ΔE (Wh) | pE | ΔDinc/Ep. | pD |
 |---|---:|---:|---:|---:|---:|---:|
 | Uniform-Speed-0.25 m/s | -21.78 | < 10^-50 | -0.97 | < 10^-50 | -0.08 | 0.693 |